spacepy/spacepy/Doc/source/install_linux.rst

 ============
 SpacePy works on Raspberry Pi, using Raspberry Pi OS in 32-bit or 64-bit flavors.
 A few tips:

+   * No binary wheels are provided, so you will need to build from source.

    * It is highly recommended to install all dependencies (numpy, etc.) via the system package manager ``apt-get`` rather than